Incumbents face challengers in VR council race

 Michael Young was first elected to the Ward 4 seat in a 2019 special election to fill out McDougal’s term in the seat.
 An Army veteran, Young attained the rank of captain and served in various postings in the United States and Europe.
 He was active in city government for many years before being elected to council, having served on the Main Street Advisory Board, the Recreation Advisory Commission, Downtown Development Authority and the Zoning Board of Appeals.

 Anna McCoy is a resident of Mirror Lake and a former employee of the University System of Georgia.
 She has worked at both Kennesaw State University and the University of West Georgia.
-Although this is her first time running for office she said Wednesday that it something she has always been interested in doing and entered the race to seek change for her community.
+Although this is her first time running for office, she said Wednesday that it something she has always been interested in doing and that she entered the race to seek change for her community.

 Commented